 Invoice finance, or factoring, is a popular option for businesses with unpaid invoices to access working capital quickly.
 If you’re unfamiliar with this funding method, learn what it is and how much you can raise with invoice factoring.

 As the majority of providers will make you commit to a deal for 12 months or more, where some work on a monthly basis.
 Making sure you know how to choose the right one, the best way for this is to use a broker like invoice-funding.co.uk with its knowledge of the industry and products that are right for your business.

 Crowdfunding sites allow members of the public to pool their resources, investing as little as £10 each in start-ups.
 If you’re unfamiliar with this increasingly popular method, the only issue is new start ups may not get the funding they require in the first six months.

 Merchant Cash Advance – PDQ Funding

-A Merchant cash advance is a funding for business solution that is aimed at small business and SME’s, praised by the government as an alternative funding option for UK businesses it has already helped thousands of people .
+A Merchant cash advance is a funding for business solution that is aimed at small business and SME’s.
+It was praised by the government as an alternative funding option for UK businesses it has already helped thousands of people .
 It’s designed to work alongside your busy and quiet periods for example if you have a slow month on your card sales then you only pay back the agreed percentage of those sales – keeping your repayments in line with your cashflow through the good times and bad.
 The unsecured business loan alternative is repaid only when you make sales on your card terminal (PDQ) machine.
 There are absolutely no hidden costs or fees.